by Analía Calero, 2015-2016 President Néstor Kirchner Fellow

 -Present an academic paper, intended as a contribution to the common good, in a multicultural, unorthodox and rather widespread, as is the Latin American Observatory (OLA) of the New School.

--Be readed by prominent scholars, whom I have in high regard, and generously gave their time and comments.
+-Be read by prominent scholars, whom I have in high regard, and who generously gave their time and comments.

--Be heard in the public conference by diplomats, UN officials and mainly public policy makers.
+-Be listned to at the public conference by diplomats, UN officials and mainly public policy makers.

 -To meet experts from civil society and academics, who are working similar issues, and who are happy to put together networks to continue to exchange ideas, beyond the duration of the scholarship.

 -Meeting collegues working similar topics from other disciplines and with various tools, such as the use of media and ICTs for youth empowerment and inclusion.
 I was able to attend their classes and nurture from new experiences.

 -To have access to libraries with unique material, which enabled me to continue to enrich my professional training.